Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of postcode level ATO data released on June 30, 2023, Windsor had a median taxpayer income of $49,556 and an average income of $61,704.
-This is below the national averages of $60,817 for Greater Sydney and $83,003 overall.
-Based on Wage Price Index growth from June 2023 to September 2025, estimated incomes are approximately $53,947 (median) and $67,171 (average).
-Census data shows household, family, and personal incomes rank modestly in Windsor, between the 39th and 46th percentiles.
-Income analysis reveals that 33.5% of residents earn between $1,500 and $2,999, with 660 people in this bracket.
-This pattern is similar to the regional trend, where 30.9% occupy this income range.
-Housing affordability pressures are severe, with only 82.4% of income remaining after housing costs, ranking at the 45th percentile.
-Windsor's SEIFA income ranking places it in the fourth decile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Windsor had a median income among taxpayers of $49,556 and an average income of $61,704.
+This is below the national average of $60,817 and Greater Sydney's average of $83,003.
+Based on Wage Price Index growth of 8.86% from financial year ended June 2023 to September 2025, estimated median income would be approximately $53,947 and average income would be around $67,171 as of September 2025.
+Census data indicates that household, family, and personal incomes in Windsor rank modestly, between the 39th and 46th percentiles.
+Income analysis shows that the $1,500 - 2,999 bracket dominates with 33.5% of residents (660 people), reflecting a similar pattern seen across the region where 30.9% occupy this range.
+Housing affordability pressures are severe in Windsor, with only 82.4% of income remaining after housing costs, ranking at the 45th percentile.
+The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income